pablo1n7/SketchZoomsDeep/README.md

 ```

-and them, execute the script of train:
+In another terminal, execute the training script:

 ```bash